 The elementary/middle schools in the Diocese of Fall River utilize the MAP Suite Assessment system as their standardized assessment tool.
-The implementation of the Map Suite Assessments is part of a Diocesan-wide initiative on Data Driven Instruction, designed to gain a deeper understanding of our students' learning needs.
+The implementation of the NWEA MAP Growth assessments is part of a Diocesan-wide initiative on data driven instruction, designed to gain a deeper understanding of our students' learning needs.
 The data derived from these assessments will allow administrators and teachers to:

-- measure student growth and proficiency
+measure student growth and proficiency

-- identify strengths and weaknesses at the school, class, and individual student levels

-- target instruction and
+identify strengths and weaknesses at the school, class, and individual student levels target instruction and personalize learning.

-- personalize learning.